razvanmarinescu/brain-coloring/README.md

 Author: Razvan V. Marinescu - razvan@csail.mit.edu

 BrainPainter is a software for colouring brain images using any used-defined input.
 For each brain region it takes values from a 0-1 (or 0-max), and colours the brain regions according to these numbers.
 Numbers could represent biomarkers or absolutely anything.

+The software is easily customisable -- one can change the colour palette, the type of brain surface, image resolution, etc ...
+More details below.

 If you find the software useful, I would appreciate if you could cite it at the end of the figure caption, along these lines: ```"Fig 1. ...
 Drawings generated using BrainPainter [ref]."```.